juanazam/ember-cli-run-later/README.md

 `ember install ember-cli-run-later`

-Make sure to include `import laterQueue from "run-test-mode"` when you acceptance is run and clear the `laterQueue` on each run.
+Make sure to include `import laterQueue from "run-test-mode"` when your acceptance suite is run and dont forget to clear the `laterQueue` on each run.

 ## Installation